dotnet/docs-maui/docs/fundamentals/app-lifecycle.md

 - `OnResumed`, which is invoked when the `Resumed` event is raised.
 - `OnDestroying`, which is invoked when the `Destroying` event is raised.
 - `OnBackgrounding`, which is invoked when the `Backgrounding` event is raised.
-- `OnDisplayDensityChanged`, which is invoked when the `DisplayDensityChanged` event is raised.

 To subscribe to the `Window` lifecycle events, override the `CreateWindow` method in your `App` class to create a `Window` instance on which you can subscribe to events: